-Over the past month, I’ve observed several businesses asking customers (including me) for “reviews.”
+Over the past month, I’ve observed several businesses asking customers for “reviews.”

 My nail salon — instead of charging me full price for the manicure I purchased (which I was very happy with) — insisted that I accept a $10 off “coupon” that I didn’t need or want…Then they asked me to write a review for them on Yelp.

-“What is up with businesses begging people for reviews?”
+“What is up with businesses asking for reviews?!”
 I thought.

 In all of these cases, something didn’t sit right with me.